leandrotacioli/lt-libraries/README.md

 Do you need help on handling fields and tables in Java?
 LT Libraries is here for you!

-LT Libraries allows you to easily insert custom fields (Integer, Long, Double, String, Text, Date, Boolean) and to manipulate tables in graphical user interface (GUI) for Java programs.
+LT Libraries allows you to easily insert custom fields (Integer, Long, Double, String, Text, Date, Boolean) and to manipulate tables for graphical user interface (GUI) Java programs.

 ----------------------------------------------------------------------------------